-Switzerland currently has agreements with Uruguay in the areas of investment protection, double taxation, social insurance and air transport.
+To date, Switzerland and Uruguay have concluded agreements on investment protection, double taxation, social insurance and air transport.

-In 2015, Switzerland imported CHF 97.72 million of goods from Uruguay, mostly precious stones and metals, agricultural products and paper products.
-Exports to Uruguay in the same year amounted to CHF 244.01 million, and were mainly composed of pharmaceutical products, watches and machines.
+In 2017, Switzerland imported CHF 70.86 million worth of goods from Uruguay, mostly precious stones and metals, agricultural products and paper products.
+Exports to Uruguay in the same year amounted to CHF 170.51 million, and were mainly composed of pharmaceutical products, watches and machines.

 Cooperation in education, research and innovation

-Researchers and artists from Uruguay can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).
+Researchers from Uruguay can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).

 Swiss nationals in Uruguay